Standaard Boekhandel gebruikt cookies en gelijkaardige technologieën om de website goed te laten werken en je een betere surfervaring te bezorgen.

 Je kan maximaal 250 producten tegelijk aan je winkelmandje toevoegen.
 Verwijdere enkele producten uit je winkelmandje, of splits je bestelling op in meerdere bestellingen.

 This original work explores the increasingly important phenomenon of the formation of transnational identity.
 Considering the ongoing relevance of the European Union, the contributors ask a series of intriguing questions: Is a European identity possible?
 How are the various types of European identity formed and maintained?
 How are these identities linked to the process of European integration?
-Combining a rich array of theoretical and methodological perspectives, distinguished scholars examine both the theoretical understanding of why and how transnational identities form and new empirical evidence drawn from an impressive body of primary research, including field experiments, in-depth interviews with elites, and public opinion surveys.
+Examining the psychological, institutional, and political mechanisms that encourage or impede identification with transnational groups, the book considers these theoretical questions in light of new evidence drawn from a rich body of primary research, including field experiments, in-depth interviews with elites, and public opinion surveys.
+Brought together for the first time, social psychologists, sociologists, political scientists, and ethnographers share their theoretical and methodological perspectives in tackling the common issues surrounding the emergence of 'European' as a political identity.
+Paying special attention to the role of the institutions of the EU, the authors investigate the impact of neo-functionalist strategies and find that the processes of identity formation are far more complicated than can be explained by material and institutional factors alone.
 The authors engage in a fruitful dialogue about how much a European identity exists and how much it matters as they delve into the sources of disagreement and their implications.